 (Compensated or Uncompensated)

 Upon the request of a faculty member, the President or representative will grant a leave of absence for period not to exceed one year, unless it is determined that the granting of the leave would be inconsistent with the best interests of the University.
-The faculty member must make a written request not less than 120 days prior to the beginning of the proposed leave of one semester or more; for an extension of the leave, the faculty member must make a written request not less than 60 days before the end of the leave.
+The faculty member must make a written request no fewer than 120 days prior to the beginning of the proposed leave of one semester or more; for an extension of the leave, the faculty member must make a written request no fewer than 60 days before the end of the leave.
 The University will approve or deny the request in writing no later than 30 days after receiving the request.
 After an absence without approved leave or extension for 12 or more consecutive days, the faculty member is considered as having abandoned the position and resigned from the University.
 However, if the faculty member’s absence is for reasons beyond the control of the faculty member, and if the faculty member notifies the University as soon as practicable, the faculty member will not be considered as having abandoned the position.
 (Refer to ‘Job Abandonment’ section and BOT-UFF Collective Bargaining Agreement.)

 The salary of a faculty member returning from uncompensated leave will be adjusted to reflect all nondiscretionary increases distributed during the period of leave.